 The Fossil Record

-The presence of marine fossils in the Lee Park area is a clue that the land was once under the sea.
+The presence of marine fossils in the Petersburg Legends Historical Park and Nature Conservancy area is a clue that the land was once under the sea.
 If you explore the banks of Lieutenant Run, a small stream running along the northern edge of Lee Memorial Park, you can find evidence of the two best-exposed marine formations in the Petersburg area, the Eastover Formation (approximately 7.0 million years old) and the Yorktown Formation (approximately 3.5 million years old).
 Lieutenant Run has cut through rock and soil strata, exposing fossils from both formations.
 The Eastover Formation contains fossil evidence of microscopic diatoms (algae), about twenty different species of mollusks, large whales, and the huge shark Carcharocles megalodon.
 The Yorktown Formation contains at least one hundred fifty species of well-preserved mollusks and rare whales.
 By this time, the large shark was extinct.

 Both the Eastover and Yorktown Formations contain many marine genera and species that do not exist today.
 The fossils found throughout this area suggest that the area was covered by a shallow open bay and had a temperate climate.
 Throughout the fossil beds you can also find sparse evidence of subtropical species.